Real Madrid overpower Oviedo 3-0 in La Liga as Mbappe scores twice

 The goal was met by furious protests from the home side after Madrid’s Aurelien Tchouameni seemed to follow through strongly on Dendoncker when winning possession back for his side in the build-up, but the goal stood.

-Madrid nearly doubled their lead five minutes into the second period when a defensive mix-up resulted in a clearance sliced straight into the hands of a grateful Escandell.
+Madrid nearly doubled their lead five minutes into the second period, when a defensive mix-up resulted in a clearance sliced straight into the hands of a grateful Escandell.

 Rodrygo and the lively Mastantuono made way for Vinicius and Brahim Diaz just after the hour.